 It’s not surprising that prunes fell out of favour considering their close association with relieving constipation.
-Though they’re not the sexiest of fruits, there’s no denying their effectiveness for that particular health benefit.
-Prunes (or shall we call them dried plums?) have been sold as a popular digestive remedy for decades and work as a laxative in three ways.
-Prunes contain fibre, a type of alcohol sugar called sorbitol that can loosen the stool and a natural laxative compound called diphenyl isatin.
+Prunes (or shall we call them dried plums?) have been sold as a popular digestive remedy for decades mainly because of these three components: fibre, sorbitol (a sugar alcohol that can loosen the stool) and a natural laxative compound called diphenyl isatin.

 Beyond the benefits to your digestive tract, and the fact that they offer a sweet hit for only 30 calories, plums and prunes have many other wonderful health properties.
 Here are just a few: